grycap/oscar-landing/content/english/blog/post-guide-to-use-dcnios.md

 [OSCAR](https://oscar.grycap.net/) is an open-source serverless platform for event-driven data-processing containerized applications that execute on elastic [Kubernetes](http://kubernetes.io) clusters that are dynamically provisioned on multiple Clouds.

-Version 2.6.1 or newer versions have implemented the handle of the dcache events.
+Version 2.6.1 or newer versions have implemented the handle of the dCache events.

 ### What is Nifi? and Why use Nifi?

 [Apache NiFi](https://nifi.apache.org/) was made for dataflow.
 It supports highly configurable directed data routing, transformation, and system mediation logic graphs.

-Nifi works as an Event Ingestion Platform between dcache and OSCAR in this architecture.
+Nifi works as an Event Ingestion Platform between dCache and OSCAR in this architecture.
-The SSE protocol is one method to create active listening in dcache.
+The SSE protocol is one method to create active listening in dCache.
-Nifi will be in active listening with dcache and when an event happens there, an OSCAR service will be triggered.
+Nifi will be in active listening with dCache and when an event happens there, an OSCAR service will be triggered.
 Nifi does not have a process with SSE protocol.
 So, a new Docker image (from the Nifi image with version 1.20.0) has been created.
 In this new image has been added an example of [SSE protocol](https://github.com/paulmillar/dcache-sse).

 Using Nifi brings us advantages instead using an active pod listening and triggering OSCAR services.